 Three weeks after the derailment, a team led by Purdue University’s Andrew Whelton initiated a post-disaster study in response to the public outcry.1 They visited the area, talked to locals and set about sampling.
 Their aim: to better understand the chemicals present, their fate and human exposure pathways.

 The team used a range of sampling and analytical techniques.
-They focussed on rivers, buildings and commercial products, and selected their methods and target analytes according to the railcar chemicals and the limited information made publicly available about the authority-commissioned environmental testing.
+They focused on rivers, buildings and commercial products, and selected their methods and target analytes according to the railcar chemicals and the limited information made publicly available about the authority-commissioned environmental testing.
 The team also replicated generic tests used by official responders, including total petroleum hydrocarbon screens.
 And to give a more detailed picture of the chemical make-up of contaminated areas, the team used analytical methods like GC–MS and ICP–OES to pinpoint specific organic and metal contaminants they thought might be present.

 An overwhelming odour